-There are 2 key economic variables affecting the Council during 2019/20 and going forward into 2020/21.
-The first is the continuing impact of Brexit on the UK economy as the UK looks to conclude a trade deal with the EU.
-The second, being the recent Covid 19 pandemic and its effect on the wider economy and interest rates and the direct impact on Council expenditure and funding.
+There are 2 key economic variables that have affected the Council during 2020/21 and which will continue to impact the Council going forward into 2021/22 and likely beyond.
+The first, being the recent COVID-19 pandemic and its effect on the wider economy and interest rates and its direct impact on Council service provision, priorities, expenditure and funding.
+The second is the continuing impact of Brexit on the UK economy as the UK navigates through the recently concluded trade deal with the EU.